antholeole/grpc-over-iap/README.md

 If you use this star it on github!
 I'll be motivated to maintain this externally if I know people use it.

-> [!WARNING]
-> Currently unstable - I wouldn't use this package until this warning is removed and the API is stabilized.
-This depends on an unreleased GCP feature at the moment.
->
-> Also, this makes a lot of assumptions about how you run your service; i.e. you're running behind port 443.
-I'm happy to accept PR's to remove these assumptions.

 ## Why is this hard?

 Many reasons.